couchbaselabs/docs-ng/content/sync-gateway/sg-3100-authorize.markdown

 * `admin_channels`: Lists the channels that the user is granted access to by the administrator.
 The value is an array of channel name strings.

-* `admin_roles`: An array of strings that contains a list of roles that the user is explicitly granted access to through the Admin REST API.
+* `admin_roles`: The roles that the user is explicitly granted access to through the Admin REST API.
+It contains an array of role name strings.

-* `all_channels`: Like `admin_channels` but also includes channels the user is given access to by other documents via a sync function.
-This is a derived property and changes to it will be ignored.
+* `all_channels`: Like the `admin_channels` property, but also includes channels the user is given access to by other documents via a sync function.
+This is a derived property and changes to it are ignored.

 * `disabled`: This property is usually not included. if the value is set to `true`, access for the account is disabled.

 * `email`: The user's email address.
 This property is optional, but Persona login needs it.

 * `name`: The user name (the same name used in the URL path).
-Names must consist only of alphanumeric ASCII characters or underscores.
+The valid characters for a user name are alphanumeric ASCII characters and the underscore character.
+The name property is required  in a POST request.
+You don't need to include it in a PUT request because the user name is specified in the URL.

 * `password`: In a PUT or POST request, you can set the user's password with this property.
 It is not returned by a GET request.

-* `roles`: An optional array of strings that contain the roles the user belongs to.
+* `roles`: Like the `admin_roles` property, but also includes roles the user is given access to by other documents via a sync function.
+This is a derived property and changes to it are ignored.
+It contains an array of role name strings.

 You can create a new user by sending a PUT request to its URL or by sending a POST request to `/$DB/_user/`.